alicefr/kubevirt-debug/wrap-gdb/README.md

 This guide is for cases where QEMU counters very early failures and it is hard to synchronize it in a later point in time.

-## Debug tools creation and population
+## Image creation and PVC population

-This scenarios is a slight variation of the [guide about starting strace](launch-qemu-strace), hence some of the details on the image build and the PVC population are simply skipped, please check the other section.
+This scenarios is a slight variation of the [guide about starting strace](launch-qemu-strace), hence some of the details on the image build and the PVC population are simply skipped and explained in the other section.

-In this case, QEMU will be launched with gdbserver and later we will connect to it using a local gdb client.
+In this example, QEMU will be launched with [`gdbserver`](https://man7.org/linux/man-pages/man1/gdbserver.1.html) and later we will connect to it using a local `gdb` client.

-The wrapping script is:
+The wrapping script looks like:
 ```bash
 #!/bin/bash